 - We manage our "blind spots" regarding empathy and tolerance - we all have them and are responsible for managing or eliminating them.
-We acknowledge that we all have unconscious biases and hold ourselves accountable to mitigate those biases. - We Stop.
-Reflect.
-Choose.
-Stop before you act or speak.
-Reflect on what you want to say or actions you want to take.
+We acknowledge that we all have unconscious biases and hold ourselves accountable to mitigate those biases. - you want to take.
 Choose to act in a way that reflects our values. - We acknowledge missteps, apologize, clarify our intent, and do better next time. - We use C.U.S.
-C.U.S. is a TeamStepps concept for respectful, yet assertive conversations or communications with others.
+C.U.S. is a TeamStepps concept for with others.
 You can say that you are concerned, uncomfortable, or that the situation is a safety, serious, or success issue that you would like to discuss.